 To many users, a less-protected email provider is harmless, because they feel like they have nothing to hide.
-And the likelihood of someone looking into their email is considered to be negligible by many.
+Many consider the likelihood of someone looking into their email to be negligible.

 In addition, what most users don’t realize is that, when you create an email account at Gmail, you also allow Google to scan your emails for keywords.
 Google uses this practice to target you with product personalization ads based on the scan results and analysis of all your email data.

-Obviously, it’s not like Gmail and Yahoo are completely unprotected and insecure email providers.
+Obviously, it’s not like Gmail and Yahoo are completely unprotected and unsecure email providers.
 But, there are quite a few other email providers that offer highly advanced security features.

 The majority of these email providers offer a mixed range of free and paid plans.
 Free plans often provide limited access to all the features – a limit on the number of email accounts and limited storage space.